enterspeedhq/enterspeed-migrator/README.md

 #### Source CMS
 The source CMS is the system that you want to push your data to Enterspeed from.
 You will need a way to ingest data into Enterspeed from your source system.
-Luckily this is already made easy for you, with some great documentation on the ingest API.
+Luckily this is already made easy for you, with some great documentation on the Ingest API.
 We also have some premade __[connectors](https://docs.enterspeed.com/integrations)__, so you can get started immediately.

 When you have set a connection up between your source CMS and Enterspeed, you can start ingesting data into Enterspeed.